Maaack/Godot-Game-Template/README.md

     -   Loading Screen w/ Shader Pre-caching

 ### How it Works
 - `AppConfig.tscn` is set as the first autoload.
-It loads all the configuration settings from the config file (if it exists) into game and sets the loading screen.
+It loads all the configuration settings from the config file (if it exists).
+- `SceneLoader.tscn` is set as the second autoload.
+It can load scenes in the background or with a loading screen (`LoadingScreen.tscn` by default).
 - `Opening.tscn` is a simple scene for fading in/out a few images at the start of the game.
 It then loads the next scene (`MainMenu.tscn`).
 - `MainMenu.tscn` is where a player can start the game, change settings, watch credits, or quit.
 It can link to the path of a game scene to play, and the packed scene of an options menu to use.
-- `SceneLoader.gd` is an autoload script.
-It can load scenes in the background or with a loading screen (`LoadingScreen.tscn` by default).
 - `Credits.tscn` reads from `ATTRIBUTION.md` to automatically generate the content for it's scrolling text label.
 - `ProjectMusicController.tscn` is an autoload scene that keeps music playing between scenes.
 It detects music stream players as they are added to the scene tree, reparents them to itself, and blends the tracks.
 - The `UISoundController` node automatically attaches sounds to buttons, tab bars, sliders, and line edits in the scene. `ProjectUISoundController.tscn` can used to apply UI sound effects project-wide.